-NRS-111 Foundations of Nursing -Chronic Illness I 2 credits, Winter
+NRS-111 Foundations of Nursing -Chronic Illness I

-This course introduces assessment and common interventions (including technical procedures) for clients with chronic illnesses common across the life span in major ethnic groups within Oregon.
+Introduces assessment and common interventions (including technical procedures) for clients with chronic illnesses common across the life span in major ethnic groups within Oregon.
 The client's and family's "lived experience" of the condition is explored.
 Clinical practice guidelines and research evidence are used to guide clinical judgments in care of individuals with chronic conditions.
 Multidisciplinary team roles and responsibilities are considered in the context of delivering safe, high quality health care to individuals with chronic conditions (includes practical and legal aspects of delegation).
 Cultural, ethical, legal and health care delivery issues are explored through case scenarios and clinical practice.
 Case exemplars include children with asthma, adolescents with a mood disorder, adults with type 2 diabetes, and older adults with dementia.
-The course includes classroom and clinical learning experiences.
+Includes classroom and clinical learning experiences.
 Prerequisite: NRS-110.
 Corequisites: NRS-230 and NRS-232.